Machine Design free notes for Diploma / BTech.

 It accounts for uncertainties in loading, material properties, and manufacturing defects.

 Material selection is a crucial aspect of machine design.
+Proper material to be used to get desired performance in designed product.

 Factors affecting material selection: